briansimiyuj/doctor-appointment-app/README.md

       i.
 Loop through the `slots` array and create a new date object for each slot
         - Return the new date object

+    h.
+Create a `handleSubmitBooking` function to handle the booking form submission
+      i.
+If the doctor is booked, show an alert ii.
+Create a new appointment object with `doctorInfo` and `appointmentTime` iii.
+Update the `appointedDoctors` array with the new appointment object iv.
+Create `updatedIsBooked` state to update the isBooked state based on the doctorID, set it to `true`
+      iv.
+Store `appointedDoctors` array in local storage
+      v.
+Store `isBooked` state in local storage

 #### Booking Slots Component

   1. Create Booking Days component and mount it on Booking Slots component